 - Gaining eligibility for pre- and post-disaster mitigation grants, and

-Residents, communities, schools, fire departments, hospitals, and more from CPNRD are invited to participate in this process by attending meetings and providing information for the plan.
+The planning area for the CPNRD HMP includes the counties of Buffalo, Dawson, Hall, Merrick, and Polk.
+Members of the community, schools, fire districts, irrigation districts, and other jurisdictions within the five counties are invited to participate in this process by attending meetings and providing information for the plan.